A 2019 Update

 - Does the device on the OOBM network require a CLI (command line interface) or a GUI (graphical user interface)?

-- How can I scale and expand my OOBM management solution in the future?
+- How can I scale, or improve my OOBM management solution in the future?

-Since 1989, Lantronix has been at the forefront of providing IT administrators with innovative IT management solutions.
+Since 1989, Lantronix has been at the forefront of providing IT administrators with innovative Out of Band Management (OOBM) solutions.
 Lantronix is the manufacturer of the SLC 8000, the industry’s first advanced modular console manager, which delivers secure, scalable, and high availability OOBM and robust management capabilities.
 Today, the SLC 8000 is used in some of the world’s most demanding IT infrastructure environments, including Fortune 500 data center and test and development environments.